How to Use External Images from Dropbox in Gatsby Blog?

 return ( <article> <h2> <Link to={post.fields.slug}>{post.frontmatter.title}</Link> </h2> {post.image && <GatsbyImage image={articleImage} />} </article> );};

-command, and the remotely hosted images will be available locally.
+Restart the application using the gatsby develop command, and the remotely hosted images will be available locally.

 Conclusion